black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 paragraphElement.classList.remove('hide');
 ```
 Use the .remove() method of the output variable's classList property to remove the hide class.
 Don't forget to place the word hide inside quotes.

+# Step 88
+If you click on your Calculate Remaining Calories button, you'll see that nothing happens.
+You still need to mount the event listener.

+Add an event listener to your calorieCounter element.
+The event type should be submit, and the callback function should be calculateCalories.